tweag/FawltyDeps/docs/how_to_guides.md

 How not to display tools like `black` and `pylint` in _unused dependencies_?

-By default, all packages declared as dependencies by your project are included in the FawltyDeps analysis, even if they only contain tools that were not meant to be `import`ed, but rather meant to be run by, say, in a pre-commit hook or a CI script.
+By default, all packages declared as dependencies by your project are included in the FawltyDeps analysis.
+This includes tools that are typically not meant to be `import`ed, but rather meant to be run by, say, in a pre-commit hook or a CI script.
 In such cases you may use either: